What I wish I knew before buying a Used Caravan.

 If a caravan is wider than 2.3 meters, you'll need to have a commercial vehicle to tow it.
 If that's not the direction you want to go, make sure you have something that fits your style.

-While you are deciding the right van for you and your family, do some internet research before you commit to a purchase.
+While you are deciding on the right van for you and your family, do some internet research before you commit to a purchase.
 Find out how much it will cost you to insure this caravan.
-Internet forums are a great place to hear about the benefits and disadvantages of used caravans before you commit to buy.
+Internet forums are a great place to hear about the benefits and disadvantages of used caravans before you commit to buying.

 You can see layouts, information about changes in models by the year, and recommended upgrades.
 The more research you do about your used caravan up top, the better you can predict your overall cost.

 If you suspect there is a chronic issue that your seller hasn't mentioned, bring it up.
 It might allow you to get a lower price on the caravan.

 If you're buying from a dealership, be prepared to spend a little bit more.
 With that extra cost, you are entitled to consumer protections and often some limited warranties.
 If you have problems as soon as you leave the sale-yard, you'll be able to have them fixed soon with little-to-no cost to you.